parrt/cs601/lectures/project-mgmt-intro-grabbag.md

 But that's not enough structure for most developers; why?
 Let's begin by looking at what kind of developers there are.

 ## Categorizing developers

+(draw groups of developers for testing, architecture, coding, technical writing VS a group of developers that each do testing, architecture, coding, documentation.
+What kind of people to the various techniques work with?
+What kind of applications?)

 ### Developer skill spectrum